zk-passport/openpassport/app/README.md

 ```
 Then press `a` for android or `i` for iOS

-If you want to see the logs and have a better ios developer exprience, open `/ios` in Xcode and launch the app from there instead
+If you want to see the logs and have a better ios developer experience, open `/ios` in Xcode and launch the app from there instead.
+Currently, proof generation seems to fail sometimes with the react native server, so prefer using Xcode instead.

-To see the android logs you'll have to use the Android Studio Logcat
+To see the android logs you'll have to use the Android Studio Logcat.

 To export an apk:
 ```